SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 The first argument to this attribute indicates the macros role:

+- term Peer macros:
-- Peer macros have `peer` as the first argument to this attribute.
+  Write `peer` as the first argument to this attribute.
   The type that implements the macro conforms to the `PeerMacro` protocol.
   These macros produce new declarations in the same scope as the declaration